 Barone was born in 1959 in Chicago.
 In 1983, Mark attended the University of Minnesota, where he received his B.F.A.
-He met and became greatly influenced by his professors, whom were from the New York School of Abstract Expressionism.
+He met and became greatly influenced by his professors, who were from the New York School of Abstract Expressionism.
 They helped him to realize the importance of approaching painting in a more holistic way and to always paint what he felt most connected to.

 Next, he would spend valuable time learning from acclaimed Bay Area figurative painter, Paul Wonner.
 Then, after taking some time off and traveling to get inspired by the many great works of art in Europe, he went to the University of Southern Illinois to get his M.F.A.
 It was here that he had the opportunity to immerse himself in painting and discovered the direction for his work.

 After graduating, Barone's first solo show was in the Lyons Weir gallery in Chicago.
 He moved to Paducah, Kentucky and continued to thrive, with his work showing in D.C. and Chicago.
 While there, he received great recognition for creating the first successful and highly awarded Artist Relocation Program, designed to support artists and revitalize blighted neighborhoods using the arts; which became the model used by cities to promote art as an economic engine.